 California Consumer Privacy Act (CCPA)

-The CCPA went into effect in 20202 and applies to any for-profit business that has more than $25 million in annual revenue, collects the personal data of more than 50,000 California residents, or achieves 50 percent of its annual revenue targets from selling consumers’ personal data.
+The CCPA went into effect in 20202 and applies to any for-profit business that has more than $25 million in annual revenue, collects the personal data of more than 50,000 California residents, or achieves 50 percent of its yearly revenue targets from selling consumers’ data.
 Any business with consumers from California must abide by this regulation, and failure to comply can result in a fine of up to $7,500 per compromised record (though companies get 30 days to comply once they are notified of non-compliance).

 Energy & Manufacturing